livaschar/webmofsynth/README.md

 </h4>

 ## 🔔 Release Note 3.0
-**From Classical to Quantum calculations!**
+**MOFSynth Update: New Levels of Theory!**

-The updated web application of MOFSynth now lets you choose the Level of Theory: either Classical Mechanics (UFF) or Quantum Mechanics methods (gfn2-xtb)!
+The updated web application of MOFSynth now lets you choose the Level of Theory: either Classical Mechanics (UFF) or Quantum Mechanics methods (gfn2-xtb).

 ## What is Web-MOFSynth?
 Web-MOFSynth is an online tool for **MOF synthesizability evaluation**, with